cinp/web_extension/README.rst

 Goto `chrome://extensions/` check `Developer Mode` check box, now click the `Load Unpacked Extension`, browse to the web_extension folder and select open.
 You should now have the Extension loaded, it will only stay loaded until Chrome is restarted.
-To reload changes hit the reload button on the extensions page.
+To reload changes hit the reload button on the extensions page or reload when the extension is open.

 Firefox - Dev Mode
 ------------------